OleksandrKorzhov/gpt-langchain-customisation-experiments/README.md

 ## Usage
 1. (**ALREADY DONE - BY THE REPO AUTHORS**) Prepare sample data for playing with.
 Use [data preparation](./data_preparation.ipynb) notebook to complete this step;
 2. Run the minimal [search by embeddings](./search_by_embeddings.ipynb) example to understand the overall logic of producing GPT response;
+3. Run [content chunking](./content_chunking.ipynb) notebook to understand the difference and benefits of using GPT for text preparation before using it for Q/A;

 ## Useful references